Platero y Tú: History

 The 1995 and 1996 years are spent in tours, and they record their sixth disc, a live album they call A pelo, which earned them a golden record, again.
 A video was also edited with images from the concerts.
 After the 1996 summer they started a renowned tour with Extremoduro, in which they played alternatively in the stage, they played together, and they even played covers of each other's songs.
-Among other concerts, they were in the first edition of the Viñarock, in Villarrobledo (Albacete), and the tour ended in the Palacio de los Deportes in Madrid, with two performances.
+Among other concerts, they were in the first edition of the Viña Rock, in Villarrobledo (Albacete), and the tour ended in the Palacio de los Deportes in Madrid, with two performances.

 Their seventh album, 7, brought a deep change in their style, now more mature both in music and lyrics.
 However, this was criticized by some fans.
 Roberto Iniesta collaborated again, in the song Si miro a las nubes, which garnered another gold record.
 7 marks an inflection point in the history of the group, and their members undertake other projects: Fito records his first disc with Fito & Fitipaldis, and Uoho involves himself further in Extremoduro.

 In year 2000 they record their eight and last disc, Correos, recorded in La Casa de Iñaki, with the collaboration of Roberto Iniesta in Humo de mis pies.
 They got a golden record again, and this time the album was promoted on TV.
 The tour ended in October, 2001, in what turned out to be their last concert.
 After the tour Fito and Uoho embraced the Extrechinato y Tú project, but some months later they separated.
 After that Fito continues with Fito & Fitipaldis, Uoho joined Extremoduro definitively, while producing albums for other groups, and Mongol and Maguila create La Gripe.

 In 2002 they edited the first volume of the greatest hits album Hay mucho Rock'n'Roll, and in 2005 the second volume was released.